malekai-gauntlet/gymtime/gymtime/Features/Authentication/anonymous-user-conversion.md

 # Anonymous User Conversion Feature

+# Authentication Features Directory

+This directory contains documentation and implementation details for authentication-related features in the gymtime app, including anonymous user flows, account conversion, and user authentication state management.

 ## Overview
 To prevent data loss for anonymous users, we'll implement a prompt to convert their account after logging 3 workouts.